 The paths the two fighters took thereafter were markedly different.
 For the next ten years, Ferreri fought 38 more times, his record during that run was 28-10.
 Although he would participate in numerous Australian and Commonwealth title fights, the Zarate tilt would be his lone appearance on the world stage.

 Meanwhile Carlos Zarate etched his place into the pantheon of Mexico’s all-time greats, Ferreri representing the first of eight consecutive defenses of his WBC bantamweight belt.
 His first loss came when he moved up in weight to challenge another Hall of Famer, Wilfredo Gomez.
 One more defense of his title followed before he eventually dropped the strap to fellow Mexican immortal Lupe Pintor via controversial decision and retired.
-Some six years later the former champion embarked on a comeback, scoring 12 wins, 11 by knockout, before Australian boxing fans enjoyed a bit of revenge when Jeff Fenech defeated him by technical decision.
+Some six years later the former champion embarked on a comeback, scoring twelve wins, eleven by knockout, before Australian boxing fans enjoyed a bit of revenge when Jeff Fenech defeated him by technical decision.

 Zarate’s last championship fight came a few months after, and in the same locale as his first, the old familiar halls of the Forum where he was stopped in ten rounds by Daniel Zaragoza.
 When the dust finally settled on Carlos Zarate’s career he walked away with a record of 66-4.
 Only three of his victories went the distance, giving him one of the highest KO percentages of any top-level fighter in any weight class, while his true “Mexican Style” approach to pugilism has endeared him to generations of fans. — Zach Dunn